SteveDoyle2/pyNastran/docs/html_docs/quick_start/gui.rst

 Solid Stress / Strain
 =====================

-There are two main options for solid stress/strain.
+There are two options for solid stress/strain:
  - Centroid
  - Corner (Nodal)